nbossard/packlist/pub/res_pub/v0.8.1/en/README.md

-# French screenshots and text description for publication
+# English screenshots and text description for publication

 [Playstore description can be found here](playstore_description.md)